 1 Execution site(s)

-Stanislava R., born in 1932, remembers: “During the shooting, not far from the pit, there was a German who sat at a table, writing something on sheets of paper.
-Maybe he was making an account of the victims.
+Stanislava R., born in 1932: “During the shooting, not far from the pit, there was a German sitting at a table, writing something on sheets of paper.
+Maybe he was recording an account of the victims.
 The pit was very deep and bodies were piled on top of each other.”
 (Eyewitness N°732 interviewed on April 27, 2014)

 “According to my notes, in the early morning on May 9, 1942 the Jews were rounded up in the ghetto and gathered at the market place.
-Once there they were told that they were responsible for the war and that was the reason why they would be executed.
-86 Jews were left aside and weren’t shot, while over some 1,000 Jews taken to be shot on the same day.
-In all 1,500 Jews including those who stayed in hiding but were found afterwards, were shot in Zheludok.”
+Once there they were told that they were responsible for the war and that was the reason why they were being executed.
+86 Jews were put aside and weren’t shot, while over 1,000 Jews were taken to be shot on the same day.
+In all 1,500 Jews, including those who in hiding but caught, were shot in Zheludok.”
 [Declaration of a Jewish survivor, Irena Zadarnowska, given on September 7, 1959; B162-3407 (p.15)]

 Zheludok is a large village situated 75 km east of Grodno.
-Before WW2, around 70% of the 2,500 inhabitants of Zheludok were Jews.
-There was 2 synagogues and a Jewish cemetery.
-The village was occupied by German forces at the end of June to the beginning of July.
+Before the war, around 70% of the 2,500 inhabitants of Zheludok were Jewish.
+There were 2 synagogues and a Jewish cemetery.
+The village was occupied by German forces at the end of June-beginning of July, 1941.

 Do you have additional information regarding a village that you would like to share with Yahad ?